 #4 La Vega Central Market Santiago

 A Santiago market tour wouldn’t be complete without visiting the largest food market in the city, La Vega Central.
-The market is more than 100 years old – and is often called by its nickname Feria Mapocho.
-More than 500 vendors sell goods in the 60,000-square-foot market.
+This market is more than 100 years old – and is often called by its nickname Feria Mapocho.
+More than 500 vendors sell goods in the 60,000-square-foot space.

 As we approached the chaotic Mercado La Vega Central, we passed wooden carts of broccoli and cauliflower (neither of which I had seen in any modern Chile grocery store) and a small truck filled with hanging pigs.

-Inside the market actually proved to be a little less on the sensory overload than the previous three, which was a bit surprising, but perhaps it was because we visited later in the afternoon.
-We still took our time perusing the market, enthralled with the products being offered, row after row, stall after stall.
+The interior actually proved to be a little less on the sensory overload than the previous three, which was a bit surprising.
+Perhaps it was because we visited later in the afternoon.
+We still took our time perusing the area, enthralled with the products being offered, row after row, stall after stall.
 Exploring the markets is an excellent way to experience the culture in Santiago, Chile!

-Start planning your trip to Santiago, Chile!
+Start planning your trip to Chile!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.